 Students' work evidences high-quality learning over time: work demonstrates pride, ambition and productivity.
 All work is presented in line with the High Expectation of presentation.
-The teacher reviews the students' work regularly, providing 'live feedback', whole class feedback and termly individual feedback.
+The teacher reviews the students' work regularly, providing 'live feedback', whole class feedback and individual feedback twice a year.